-At nearly 400 Mbps, this puts Surfshark in the league of the fastest VPNs we have tested here at Restore Privacy.
+At nearly 400 Mbps, this makes Surfshark one of the fastest VPNs we have tested here at Restore Privacy.

-We also ran some speed tests with Surfshark servers in Canada.
-Here was a server in Toronto at 360 Mbps:
+We also ran some speed tests with servers in Canada.
+There was a server in Toronto at 360 Mbps:

 Surfshark is one of the best VPNs for Canada that delivers consistent performance.

 Lastly, I tested Surfshark servers in the UK.
 Once again, the performance was excellent with this Surfshark server in the UK: 330 Mbps.

 If you want the fastest VPN speeds with Surfshark, simply use the WireGuard VPN protocol.
 We found it to offer very similar speeds to NordVPN in our Surfshark vs NordVPN comparison.

 Aside from fast download speeds, WireGuard also offers these benefits:

 - Near-instant connections (no more waiting 10+ seconds for the VPN to connect)

 - Improved mobile performance